One in 100 children is born with heart disease. Only one in 10 has access to care.

 Children's HeartLink is working to change that.

+Every 41 minutes a child has a lifesaving heart procedure at one of our partner hospitals.
 Congenital heart defects are the most common birth defect and the birth defect that causes the most infant deaths.
 In most regions of the world, parents have nowhere to turn for appropriate medical care when their child is born with a heart defect, an abnormality of the heart that is also called congenital heart disease.

 Every Child Deserves a Strong Start in Life